 Member, National Fire Protection Association (NFPA)

-M.S. from The Univ. of Alabama in Huntsville (UAH) - 1993
+M.S. in Physics from The University of Alabama in Huntsville (UAH) - 1993

-B.S. from Auburn Univ. - 1987
+B.S. in Physics from Auburn University - 1987

 A.A.S. in Electrical Technology - 1984